 - Read about Owen Gosling’s Solo Trek around the Island of Arran last August fundraising for Age Concern and Raising awareness and watch an incredible video narrating his fundraising adventure from start to finish: https://www.ageconcerncolchester.org.uk/2020/01/29/owen-goslings-solo-isle-of-aaron-trek-stunning-day-to-day-you-tube-omnibus/

-- We are particularly fortunate that four local girls, all aged 15, have chosen to support us for their Rotary Youth Leadership and Management Project.
-As event organisers of the upcoming All Ages Quiz, they will be in charge of planning and running this event, which will be a valuable learning opportunity to gain experience as young entrepreneurs.
-Through their dedication and hard work, they are eager to help to raise valuable funds while raising awareness for our charity: https://www.ageconcerncolchester.org.uk/2020/01/20/all-ages-quiz-night-organised-by-the-rotary-youth-leadership-and-management-project/
+- We were particularly fortunate that four local girls, all aged 15, chose to support us for their Rotary Youth Leadership and Management Project.
+As event organisers of the upcoming All Ages Quiz, they were in charge of planning and running this event, which will be a valuable learning opportunity to gain experience as young entrepreneurs.
+Through their dedication and hard work, they were eager to help to raise valuable funds while raising awareness for our charity: https://www.ageconcerncolchester.org.uk/2020/02/17/4-local-girls-do-age-concern-proud-organising-fundraising-the-rotary-quiz-night/

 Much can be learned from integrating age groups together doing activities and tasks in tandem.
 A combination of the elderly and the very young can come together in a social setting learning to combat loneliness together, dementia and all manner of other wellbeing challenges people in later years might experience.
 We hope to welcome an increasing number to volunteer on the Veranda hub in the near future.